bhisaac/5eFP/5eFP-SRD.md

 ### World Map

-While on the world map, if the group token triggers an encounter by moving onto a foothold, take note of the direction in which the group token moved and leave the group token on the foothold.
+While on the world map, if the group token triggers an encounter by moving onto a foothold, observe the direction in which the group token moved and leave the group token on the foothold.
 Set up an encounter map matching the group token's primary terrain.
 The players enter the map and place their tokens within one square of the side they entered the map in as close to marching order as possible before adding any creatures or map features onto the map.
 Once an encounter resolves, the players remove their tokens from the map, the GM puts away the encounter map, and gameplay resumes on the world map.

 ### Dungeon Encounter